Here we are, talking about Lamborghinis and Volgas, while others are wondering how to ship a tank.

 The military prefers using these ships exactly for their advantages.
 The rapid loading of tanks is possible thanks to the ramps: both external and internal.
 To maintain safe operations, the ramp angle for loading/unloading procedures is no greater than 15 degrees.
 Well, of course, you might think this is a slow procedure.

 Apparently, others thought so too and developed a new machine which serves both as a tank and… as its own ship?
-Check out this new concept that the Marine Corps is considering.
-It will not replace either tanks or ships, of course.
+The Marine Corps is considering new technology we are still about to see.
+It will not replace either tanks or ships, for now.
 Instead, it might serve as a ship-to-shore connector.
 The RO/RO ships will remain the way to ship tanks to Europe and Asia at least for some time.
 The US Department of Transportation’s Maritime Administration (MARAD) currently has over 30 ships in its Ready Reserve Force.

-The actual shipping process, however, would not be possible without private companies that conduct the shipment.
+The actual shipping process, however, would not be possible without private companies that conduct the shipment – the contractors.
 These companies offer flatbed services.
-Flatbed shipping is a kind of truck service which allows for the transportation of heavy equipment.
+Flatbed shipping is a kind of truck service which allows for the transportation of heavy-duty equipment.
 It is used to transport tanks from the initial location to the location of the RO/RO ship, where the tank should board.

 Flatbed trailers do not provide physical enclosure.
 This is why the Military prefers it for the shipping of tanks – it allows for the transportation of tanks and other oversized machinery.
 All tanks are safely secured for maximum stability.
 Yet, in order to do this, the shipping company should be very careful in taking the proper safety measures.